scylladb/scylladb/docs/using-scylla/cdc/cdc-stream-generations.rst

 This is the mapping used to decide on which stream IDs to use when making writes, as explained in the :doc:`./cdc-streams` document.
 It is a global property of the cluster: it doesn't depend on the table you're making writes to.

 .. caution::
-   The tables mentioned in the following sections: ``system_distributed.cdc_generation_timestamps`` and ``system_distributed.cdc_streams_descriptions_v2`` have been introduced in Scylla 4.4.
+   The tables mentioned in the following sections: ``system_distributed.cdc_generation_timestamps`` and ``system_distributed.cdc_streams_descriptions_v2`` have been introduced in ScyllaDB 4.4.
 It is highly recommended to upgrade to 4.4 for efficient CDC usage.
-The last section explains how to run the below examples in Scylla 4.3.
+The last section explains how to run the below examples in ScyllaDB 4.3.

 When CDC generations change
 ---------------------------